grantcolley/blazor-notes/README.md

 Blazor uses the existing ASP.NET Core authentication mechanisms to establish the user's identity.

 #### Server-side Blazor Authentication
+The authentication context is only established when the app starts, which is when the app first connects to the WebSocket.
+The authentication context is maintained for the lifetime of the circuit.
+Apps periodically revalidate the user's authentication state, currently every 30 minutes by default.

 Interactively-rendered server-side Blazor operates over a `SignalR` connection with the client.
 Authentication in `SignalR`-based apps is handled when the connection is established.
 Authentication can be based on a cookie or some other bearer token, but authentication is managed via the `SignalR` hub and entirely within the `circuit`.

 The built-in `AuthenticationStateProvider` service obtains authentication state data from ASP.NET Core's `HttpContext.User`.
 This is how authentication state integrates with existing ASP.NET Core authentication mechanisms.